As markets for most goods and services continue to move online, new marketing metrics are devised and more experimentation takes place.

 What Is The Difference Between CPC And EPC?

-CPC calculates the average expenditure per click of a digital marketing campaign.
-EPC calculates the average revenue per click.
+The difference between CPC and EPC is that the CPC calculates the average expenditure per click of a digital marketing campaign and EPC calculates the average revenue per click.

 The cost-per-click formula is as follows: